Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Experiments

 \textbf{Selection Criteria.} Selecting consensus-based experts consistently improves performance, while divergent selection can even fall below the single-draft reasoning baseline (Figure~\ref{fig:criteria}).
 These results support that, for information-intensive tasks, consensus-based selection more reliably identifies the correct reasoning path than enforced diversity.

 \textbf{Impact of Verdict Stage.} The verdict stage yields higher performance than majority voting across information-intensive benchmarks (Figure~\ref{fig:mv}).
-Notably, majority voting with all five draft experts performs comparably as majority voting with three draft experts, consistent with our finding that consensus selection can match the performance of all drafts at a lower cost (Figure \ref{fig:numexpert}).
+Notably, majority voting with all five candidate models performs comparably as majority voting with three draft experts, consistent with our finding that consensus selection can match the performance of all drafts at a lower cost (Table \ref{fig:numexpert}).
 SV further surpasses both by leveraging the verdict’s error correction ability, successfully capturing minority-correct cases that majority voting discards (Figure~\ref{fig:recovery} and Figure~\ref{fig:runningcase}).

+Beyond majority voting, SV consistently outperforms a strong LMM-as-a-Judge baseline (LLaVA-Critic-72B~\citep{llavacritic}) by 4.9–11.9\% (Figure~\ref{fig:mv}).
+In this setting, LLaVA-Critic scores or ranks the same draft experts selected by SV and outputs the single best candidate.
+This advantage is attributed to SV’s synthesis-based verdict, which cross-checks and integrates complementary factual cues across multiple trajectories, rather than relying on selecting one trajectory that may be favored by reasoning style.
+Detailed ablations with LLaVA-Critic are provided in Appendix~\ref{app:llava_critic}.

 \textbf{Choice of Verdict Textual Input.} Providing full reasoning paths to the verdict yields substantially better performance than passing only final answers (Table~\ref{tab:expertselect}), with improvements of 15\% on InfographicVQA, and 4.8\% on ChartQAPro.
 These results highlight that rich contextual evidence is essential for the verdict to recover correct reasoning, whereas final predictions alone are insufficient.